openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ## OP Metadata

-The OP advertises its capabilities with respect to Advanced Syntax for Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:
+The OP advertises its capabilities with respect to Transformed Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:

-`selective_abort_omit_supported`: OPTIONAL.
-Boolean value indicating OP support for "Selective Abort/Omit"

 `transformed_claims_functions_supported`: OPTIONAL.
 JSON array indicating support for Predefined Transformed Claims, and containing an array of the supported function names.
 When present this array must have at least one member.